bbu-imdea/efgs/README.md

 Source code of EFGs, a complete an accurate implementation of Ertl's functional group (FG) detection algorithm.

-For a RDKit molecule, it provides four outputs: ) a PNG binary string with an image of the molecule with color-highlighted functional groups; b) a list of sets of atom indices (idx), each set corresponding to a functional group; c) a list of pseudo-SMILES canonicalized strings for the full functional groups; d) a list of RDKit labeled mol objects, one for each full functional group
+For a RDKit molecule, it provides four outputs:
+a) a PNG binary string with an image of the molecule with color-highlighted functional groups;
+b) a list of sets of atom indices (idx), each set corresponding to a functional group;
+c) a list of pseudo-SMILES canonicalized strings for the full functional groups;
+d) a list of RDKit labeled mol objects, one for each full functional group

 efgs.py: code of get_dec_fgs function and additional auxiliary functions